Pesticide Worker Safety Cooperative Agreements

 Open for Applications:

-EPA’s Office of Pesticide Programs is soliciting applications from eligible parties to manage a cooperative agreement to help educate the medical community on how to recognize and treat pesticide-related health conditions.
-Read a PDF copy of the funding opportunity for more information on this request for applications.
+EPA’s Office of Pesticide Programs cooperates with stakeholders to help educate the medical community on how to recognize and treat pesticide-related health conditions.
+Applications to accomplish the following goals were due July 20, 2017:

 - provide continuing education, training and technical assistance to relevant audiences;